 3. Power Up with Plant-Based Dairy Alternatives.
 One easy swap you can make is to trade animal-based dairy products—milk, yogurt, cheese, cream cheese—with plant-based varieties.
 Great tasting, easy-to-use options await you in the supermarket.
 Find a plant-based milk alternative that offers a clean, bright taste, and high-quality nutritional value.
 I suggest you look for those that provide at least 6 grams of protein per serving, and about 30% of your daily vitamin D and calcium needs.

 4. Go a Little Nuts.
 Another easy plant-protein hack is to turn to nuts and seeds for a punch of protein.
-One easy classic is the good old-fashioned PB and J—peanut butter is very rich in protein and can easily take the place of a deli meat in your sandwich.
-But you can also think beyond peanut butter to a range of nuts and seeds and their butters, including pistachios, almonds, walnuts, cashews, sunflower seeds, chia seeds, hemp seeds, and pumpkin seeds.
-One ounce (or about ¼ cup) of nuts and seeds or 2 tablespoons of nut or seed butters is the equivalent of an ounce of meat.
-Enjoy nuts and seeds on top of salads, stirred into pasta dishes or grain pilafs, or ground into home-made veggie burgers.
+One easy classic is the good old-fashioned PB and J—peanut butter is very rich in protein and can easily take the place of deli meat in your sandwich.
+But you can also think beyond peanut butter to a range of nuts and seeds and their butter, including pistachios, almonds, walnuts, cashews, sunflower seeds, chia seeds, hemp seeds, and pumpkin seeds.
+One ounce (or about ¼ cup) of nuts and seeds or 2 tablespoons of nut or seed butter is the equivalent of an ounce of meat.
+Enjoy nuts and seeds on top of salads, stirred into pasta dishes or grain pilafs, or ground into homemade veggie burgers.
 Use nut or seed butters as a topping on toast, bread, flatbread, crackers, and fruit slices.

 5. Get to Know Tofu.
 Once you’ve mastered a few of these steps, it’s time to turn to tofu as a wonderful plant-based superstar for your dinner plate.
 This simple, soy food can take the place of meat in just about anything, from lasagna to scrambled eggs to chef’s salad.
 Start experimenting with tofu by dicing it into a flavorful dish, such as stir-fry or curried vegetables.
 Then you can gradually try a few other swaps, such as grated tofu with turmeric in your morning scramble or chunks of tofu in your ratatouille recipe.
 Remember, tofu is a blank canvas, it absorbs the flavors of the foods it is served with, so make sure to serve it with dishes that are heavy on flavor, such as Asian, Italian, or Indian marinades or sauces.